-CYP02 (24/25): Reduce the value of the contract that provides a targeted service that promotes education, employment, and training for young people
+CYP02 (24/25): Procurement of contract that provides a targeted service that promotes education, employment, and training for young people

-The proposed new commissioned service will deliver a full tracking service to meet the Local Authority's statutory responsibilities to ensure young people who are Not in Education, Employment and Training (NEET), aged 16-18 years old and up to 25 with an Education, Health and Care Plan (EHCP) receive relevant information, advice and guidance in order to be supported to a successful transition into post 16 education, employment and/or training.
+The proposed new commissioned service will deliver a full tracking service to meet the Local Authority's statutory responsibilities to ensure young people who are not in education, employment and training (NEET), aged 16-18 years old and up to 25 with an Education, Health and Care Plan (EHCP) receive relevant information, advice and guidance in order to be supported to a successful transition into post 16 education, employment and/or training.
 Additionally, the service will also deliver an intensive targeted service to promote Education, Employment and Training (EET) to vulnerable groups.